VachaLab/gorder-manual/src/errors.md

 `gorder` offers an additional method to assess simulation convergence by visualizing how the average order parameters evolve over time for individual molecules.

-To request convergence analysis, include the following lines in your input YAML file:
+To request convergence analysis, include the following lines in your configuration YAML file:

 ```yaml
 estimate_error: